MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

 Given a collision resolution technique (array with linear probing, array with quadratic probing, array with double hashing, and array with chaining), which approach would be most appropriate for an application in which many keys that hash to the same value are likely to be present?
 Explain why.

+A - double hashing.
+You can set it up potentially that so values that would hash to the same key go to different ones

 -----

 ## Q18

 Explain how deletion is performed in both **probing** and **chaining** hash tables.
+ A - Search for key, when found delete.
+Then need to use a special key to place in the slot after being deleted and make you sure you handle that exception when searching through for the next time.
+ Chaining you search the key and then go down the list until found delete and reconnect appropriate pointers so you dont lose any values

 -----

 ## Q19

 A hash table needs to be resized if load factor of a table exceeds **0.7**.
 What are the important things to do when resizing a hash table?
+A-  you want to double the size to really lower the load factor and give you a lot space.
+Add so that its not an even number, using a prime number is always ideal.